-Patients should be informed of the necessity of repeated laboratory tests while they are receiving cyclosporine.
-Patients should be advised of the potential risks during pregnancy and informed of the increased risk of neoplasia.
-Patients should also be informed of the risk of hypertension and renal dysfunction.
+Patients should be informed of the necessity of repeated laboratory tests while they are receiving the drug.
+They should be given careful dosage instructions, advised of the potential risks during pregnancy, and informed of the increased risk of neoplasia.

 A. Effect of Drugs and Other Agents on Cyclosporine Pharmacokinetics and/or Safety

 All of the individual drugs cited below are well substantiated to interact with cyclosporine.
-In addition, concomitant use of non-steroidal anti-inflammatory drugs with cyclosporine, particularly in the setting of dehydration, may potentiate renal dysfunction.
+In addition, concomitant use of nonsteroidal anti-inflammatory drugs (NSAIDs) with cyclosporine, particularly in the setting of dehydration, may potentiate renal dysfunction.
 Caution should be exercised when using other drugs which are known to impair renal function (see WARNINGS, Nephrotoxicity ).

 Cyclosporine is extensively metabolized by CYP 3A isoenzymes, in particular CYP3A4, and is a substrate of the multidrug efflux transporter P-glycoprotein.
 Various agents are known to either increase or decrease plasma or whole blood concentrations of cyclosporine usually by inhibition or induction of CYP3A4 or P-glycoprotein transporter or both.
-Compounds that decrease cyclosporine absorption such as orlistat should be avoided.
-Appropriate Cyclosporine Capsules USP MODIFIED dosage adjustment to achieve the desired cyclosporine concentrations is essential when drugs that significantly alter cyclosporine concentrations are used concomitantly (see Blood Concentration Monitoring ).
+Compounds that decrease cyclosporine absorption, such as orlistat, should be avoided.
+Appropriate cyclosporine capsules dosage adjustment to achieve the desired cyclosporine concentrations is essential when drugs that significantly alter cyclosporine concentrations are used concomitantly (see DOSAGE AND ADMINISTRATION, Blood Concentration Monitoring ).

 Grapefruit and grapefruit juice affect metabolism, increasing blood concentrations of cyclosporine, thus should be avoided.